-1. Regular Student - A regular student is one who has met all admission requirements and who is pursuing a degree program.

-- 2. Full-Time Student A full-time student is one who registers for a minimum of twelve credit hours during a regular semester or six credit hours during a summer session.
+- 1. Regular Student A regular student is one who has met all admission requirements and who is pursuing a degree program. - 2.
+Full-Time Student A full-time student is one who registers for a minimum of twelve credit hours during a regular semester or six credit hours during a summer session.
 Students enrolled at the Fort Bragg Center or in Weekend and Evening College classes are considered full time if they enroll in at least six hours per term for a minimum of twelve hours for the semester. - 3.
 Part-Time Student A part-time student is one who registers for fewer than twelve credit hours during a regular semester or fewer than six credit hours during a summer session.
 A part-time student in weekend and evening classes is enrolled in fewer than six credit hours during a term. - 4.
 Special/Visiting Student A special visiting student is one who is not pursing a degree program.
 Most special visiting students are enrolled in a professional licensure program, have permission from a home university or college to enroll in FSU courses, or are non-degree seeking students enrolling for life enrichment. - 5.
-Dual Enrolled Student - A dual enrolled student is a student who is enrolled simultaneously at Fayetteville State University and a North Carolina Community College in an approved curriculum between Fayetteville State University and said North Carolina Community College for the purposes of receiving an Associate Degree at the Community College and a Bachelor Degree at Fayetteville State University upon completion of the curriculum.
+Dual Enrolled Student Discontinued effective fall 2013.
+However, students currently enrolled in this status will be given the opportunity to complete their respective programs.